matwilso/matwilso.github.io/_posts/gpt-sim.md

 It could explain and demonstrate the mechanics of these things to you (e.g., starting a fire with a magnifying glass [[youtube video]](https://www.youtube.com/watch?v=D2ym8wt5NWo)).
 Like having an Ian Banks Culture [drone](https://en.wikipedia.org/wiki/The_Culture#Drones) or Star Wars droid with you.
 C3PO that knows all the languages or whatever.

-...

-Why do we expect something stupidly simple like future prediction to work so well?
-To get us to super accurate physics simulators?

-Mainly, the empirical evidence we are starting to see from text-based models trained on this exact same dumb idea.
-The results of GPT3 are amazing---[still](https://www.gwern.net/GPT-3#weaknesses) [limited](https://twitter.com/michael_nielsen/status/1284937260798885888) [lol](https://twitter.com/sama/status/1284922296348454913), but amazing.
-GPT3 just tries to predict the next word as accurately as possible.
-When given a bigger brain, it keeps on filling that brain with more and more knowledge.
-It learns basic syntax and grammar so it can predict the next word.
-Then it learns basic text patterns (paragraphs, dialogue), so it can predict the next word.
-Then it learns [emotional sentiment](https://openai.com/blog/unsupervised-sentiment-neuron/), [amateur chess playing](https://twitter.com/TomChivers/status/1214488063310741504), [arithmetic](https://twitter.com/gwern/status/1277244260186763265), [...](https://twitter.com/xuenay/status/1283312640199196673) all to better predict the next word.

-Video-GPT-X would be able to learn super accurate physics because this is what would help it better predict the next video frame.
-With enough data, and especially with inductive biases sprinkled in, a super high-fidelity simulation seems possible.
 And maybe you only have to do well enough to bootstrap to something on the order of narrow household robots (dish washing + laundry).
 Then you can use those robots in a Tesla-like [fleet](https://www.youtube.com/watch?v=Ucp0TTmvqOE&feature=youtu.be&t=6678), collecting more data to iteratively improve the models.